 NOTE: When the BSS_NSP receives a product order the BSS_NSP splits the product order into service orders.
 A service order that can be fulfilled by the NSP will be processed by the NSP_OSS_SML (see also Figure 4.1.4.2.1) while a service order that cannot be fulfilled by NSP will be ordered from the CSP through a product order.

-3) The CSP BSS receives a product order from the NSP BSS consumer.
-The interface used is specified by TM Forum specifications [2].
+3) The CSP BSS receives a product order from the NSP BSS.
+The interface between the BSS of the CSP and the BSS of the NSP is used.

 4) The CSP BSS processes the product order and when applicable converts it to appropriate service order(s) for the CSP OSS.
 This is internal to the BSS and there are no interface requirements.

-5) The CSP OSS producer receives a service order from the CSP BSS.
-The interface usedis specified by TM Forum specifications [3]
+5) The CSP OSS receives a service order from the CSP BSS.
+The interface between the BSS and the OSS both belonging to the CSP is used.

-6) The CSP OSS producer processes the service order until the service order is completed.
+6) The CSP OSS processes the service order until the service order is completed.

 7) The CSP OSS notifies the CSP BSS that the service order has been completed.
-The interface used is specified by TM Forum [3].
+The interface between the OSS and the BSS both belonging to the CSP is used.

 8) The CSP BSS notifies the NSP BSS that the product order has been completed.
-The interface used is specified by TM Forum [2].
+The interface between the BSS of the CSP and the OSS of an NSP is used.

 9) The BSS notifies the NSC that the product order has been completed.
 The NSC may start using the services included in the product order.

-Editor’s Note: The complete set of operations and interfaces are FFS.

 4.1.4.4 Procedure invoking external service order after receiving product order from NSC

 The procedure for invoking a service order external to the NSP after receiving a product order from an NSC is shown in 4.1.4.4.1.
 The interface through which the NSC can order a product from the NSP is on BSS level.
 The steps as shown in Figure 4.1.4.4.1 are described in the subsequent paragraphs.

-Editor’s Note: The specific operations in the TM Forum specification referenced by the following procedure are FFS.